nliu86/Fixed-length-vector-predictor-for-text/README.md

 3.	**Sentence and paragraph vector**
 We have to set our expectation reasonable here: there exists no such magic to accurately transform sentence and paragraph with infinite possibilities into 300-dimension vector with word2vec.
 Can you image we spit out 300 random numbers instead of saying a whole sentence to convey our meaning?
 For word and phrase, since they appear in a lot of contexts, we can utilize those contexts.
 However, for sentence and paragraph, they usually only appear once in training corpus.
 A better way to represent sentence or paragraph is to use LDA.
 A major difference between word2vec and LDA is that word2vec treats everything as a single training corpus whereas LDA you have to have multiple documents.
 In word2vec two words are similar if they appear adjacent to each other very often or have similar contexts.
-While in LDA two words are similar if they appear together in a lot of documents.
-With LDA, your sentence or paragraph can be represented as a vector of topics.
+While in LDA two words are similar if they appear together in a lot of documents, thus they belong to the same topic.
+With LDA, sentence or paragraph can be represented as a vector of topics.

 2. Do high dimension nearest neighbor search to find similar items.